 If you convince the examiner that your invention meets all of the requirements to get a patent, the examiner will mail out a Notice of Allowance.
 Once you pay the issue fee, then you will get your patent.

 You ought to consider filing a continuation patent application during this period.
 A continuation patent application is merely a refiling of your original patent application.
 Remember the restriction requirement.
 You can seek a patent on those aspects of the invention that you did not elect for examination at this time.
 Plus, if you want to broaden the claim scope of what has already been allowed, you can do that through the continuation patent application.

 To find out how to improve your patent protection with a continuation patent application, read the relevant section in my free book Navigating the Patent System.
 Read “Broadening patent protection.”

 8. Ex parte Quayle Action

-An Ex parte Quayle action is where the patent application is in condition for allowance.
-Still, there is a deficiency in the patent application related to the form of the patent application.
+An Ex parte Quayle action is where the patent application is in condition for allowance but there are still deficiencies in the patent application related to the form of the patent application.
 For example, you may have to fix a number on the drawings.

 9. Examiner’s amendment

 An examiner’s amendment is one where the examiner amends the patent application upon the consent of the applicant.
 Typically, this happens when the patent application has one or two minor things that need to be changed before it can be allowed to grant as a patent.
 Instead of waiting for the USPTO to process an amendment filed by the applicant, the examiner can send out a Notice of Allowance with an examiner’s amendment.